aman-ban/chrpi/README.md

 ---

-## 1. About BoonCheery
+## 1. About chrpi

-BoonCheery is a Flask-based micro-social network dedicated exclusively to sharing positive and uplifting content.
+chrpi is a Flask-based micro-social network dedicated exclusively to sharing positive and uplifting content.
 In a world saturated with negativity, BoonCheery filters out sad, angry, or pessimistic posts, ensuring a feed that only brings joy and optimism to its users.

 The core principle is simple: **If it doesn't bring a smile, it doesn't get posted.**